Loss of Sight & Eye Injury Solicitors — Scotland

 The Short of It

-• You may be able to make a sight loss or eye injury claim
+• You can make a sight loss or eye injury claim

-if you have become blind temporarily or permanently because of an accident you were not responsible for.
+if you became temporarily or permanently blind because of an accident that wasn’t your fault.

 • If your accident occurred within the last 3 years,